Meet the Staff

 Nate Fischer, Communications Associate (he/him)

 Nate is from Boone, North Carolina, and is a recent graduate of UNC-Chapel Hill.
 He previously worked as an intern at Common Cause North Carolina, doing work on redistricting reform and voting rights.
-He also wrote for various on-campus publications while at UNC.
-Nate comes to Equality NC through the Public Allies Americorps program.
 Nate works to monitor important developments in politics and activism so that Equality NC can do its best to uplift LGBTQ people and other marginalized communities.
 In his free time, Nate enjoys reading, traveling and meeting new people.

 Anaiah Mitchell is a proud advocate for many vulnerable populations, including the LGBTQ+ community.
 A Maryland native, she made her way to Durham as a Master’s in Social Work student at North Carolina Central University.
 Having just finished her undergrad at Johnson C. Smith University, she is passionate about reforming the criminal justice system.
 Anaiah has experience working with the Mecklenburg County Sheriff’s office where she conducted case file audits and developed a diverse caseload.
 Her most recent experience was working for the United State’s House of Representatives where she had the pleasure of serving Representatives Alma Adams and Mark Walker.
+At ENC, she is leading and facilitating discussions on education policy with students, promoting student voter engagement, preparing the TikTok, and handling some admin duties for Kendra.
 Anaiah is excited and devoted to her community and loves advocating for marginalized communities.